digitalbricklayer/techteapotcom/src/content/posts/heads-up-windows-powershell.md

 aliases: [/heads-up-windows-powershell/]
 ---

-Just a quick <a href="http://www.microsoft.com/windowsserver2003/technologies/management/powershell/default.mspx">heads up about Windows PowerShell</a>.
+Just a quick [heads up about Windows PowerShell](http://www.microsoft.com/windowsserver2003/technologies/management/powershell/default.mspx).
 Looks a really neat way to automate a lot of dull, repetitive admin tasks.

 Windows PowerShell version 1 has now been released and is available as a free download for Windows XP and beyond.